ImranR98/Backdraft/Notes.md

 - All tokens that haven't been used in year are revoked.

 Is this the best way?
 Is the IP Express receives always accurate?
 What if a user has two identical user agents on the same network?
 In that case, would the IP I receive be accurate to the individual device or the network?
 If it is precise, do I need the 30 day limit?
 Why not revoke immediately?

-### Passing Tokens Between Tests
-Many API endpoints that require authentication token.
-Right now, the tokens recieved when testing `/login` are saved and re-used for any later tests of endpoints that need them.
-The issue is that this goes against the idea that tests should be isolated from each other.
-There is also a danger that, if this approach is used for all testing going forward, at some point a saved token may expire before a particular test suite is complete, causing tests to fail.
-The only alternative, though, is to login and get new tokens before every single test that needs it (using mocha's `beforeEach` hook); this is impractical as it ends up 'testing' `/login` several times and increases the runtime.